Forward-Thinking Executives with Solid Senior Health Care Experience

 In 2010 Rick co-founded the venture capital firm, Rogue Venture Partners.
 Rogue invests primarily in Oregon based entrepreneurs and early stage businesses with funding and mentorship.

-• Portland State University, Board of Trustee’s – Vice Chair
+Portland State University, Board of Trustee’s – Chair Elect

 Chief Executive Officer, Avamere Family of Companies